 2.1) Navigational Task

 2.1.1) Materials: Use a computerized tablet and an augmentative and alternative communication application with a 16-location grid and taxonomic categorization.
 Use the symbols that come preloaded with the augmentative and alternative communication application.
 Use the navigational task that involves the retrieval of 25 words (see Table 1) and 5 practice words before beginning the formal assessment.
 Use a booklet that contains the symbols for each of the target words.
-Each symbol is present alone on one page.
+Note: Each symbol is present alone on one page.

 [Insert Table 1 here]

-2.1.2) Sit/stand at an angle, across from the participants, to observe if they can select the appropriate symbols on the computerized tablet, and to facilitate turning the pages of the booklet.
+2.1.2) Sit/stand at an angle, across from the participant in order to observe if they can select the appropriate symbols on the computerized tablet, and to facilitate turning the pages of the booklet.
 Place the computerized tablet directly in front of the participant, flat on the table or at a 45-degree angle to control the reflection from the lighting in the room.
-Place the booklet with the symbols between yourself and the participant.
+Place the booklet upright using an easel with the symbols between yourself and the participant.

-2.1.3) Ask the participants if they have previously used a smartphone or a computerized tablet.
+2.1.3) Ask the participant if they have previously used a smartphone or a computerized tablet.
 Note: This variable is only important if this method is being used for research.

 2.1.4) Explain that symbols can be found under folders representing categories, that the home button links to the first level and that the back button links to the previous level.
 State: “The symbols can be found in each of the different folders that represent different categories (point to the different folders).
 This button over here (touch the home button) links to this level (demonstrate for the participant) and this button over here (touch the back button) links to the previous level.
 See?”